Estimated reading time: 10 to 15 minutes (+33 minutes).

 Who is "Autistes France"?

 Founded by autists, the Autistes France association, whose full name is "Autistes France.
-"Diffusion de savoirs scientifiques autisme", is a legal entity constituted under the French law of 1901, which governs non-profit associations in France.
-Autistes France is made up of people who share their legal and scientific knowledge of autism.
+"Diffusion de savoirs scientifiques autisme", is a legal entity established under the French Law of 1901 governing non-profit associations.
+Autistes France is composed of individuals who share their scientific, legal, and social knowledge.
 To join the association today, all you need to do is agree to the association's statutes and any internal regulations.
-Membership is open to all, including minors, in accordance with the amended article 2 bis of the July 1, 1901 law on the contract of association.
-Under certain conditions, members can be recognized as "sociétaires" (associate members).
-It should be noted that only "sociétaires," who are necessarily individuals on the autism spectrum, play an active role within the association.
+Membership is open to everyone.
+However, it should be noted that only the members of the association, who are necessarily autistic, play an active role within it.

 .